TaylorDarneille/MERN-Auth-API/README.md

 })
 ```

-Create a new user with a different email address in Postman.
+Create a new user with a different email address in Insomnia.
 If you look in Mongo, you should see that the password is now hashed and looks something like this:

 ```json
 "password" : "$2b$10$5g62t1K7SUovJ2.XonHfy.kiDWQr/UEpR1ha8DSwAWWpBob5WXAKy"